6 NHS Core Values for the UK Medicine Interviews & NHS Interviews

 To showcase compassion, you could discuss a time when you provided emotional support to a patient or their family during a difficult situation.
 When explaining your commitment to providing good care, mention any steps you have taken to further your education or training, as well as specific instances when you have contributed to improving patient outcomes.
 In all cases, provide tangible examples to illustrate your dedication to these values.

-Preparing for NHS Value-Based Interview Questions
+How to Prepare for NHS Value-Based Interview Questions

 To prepare for NHS value-based interview questions, start by thoroughly researching the core values and understanding their importance in healthcare settings.
 Next, reflect on your past experiences and identify examples that demonstrate your commitment to these values.